Mary Jane Megquier

 Mary Jane Megquier (1813–1899) was an American businesswoman.
 She participated in the California Gold Rush.
-She is mentioned alongside Luzena Wilson and Mary Ellen Pleasant among the women who managed to profite among the miners of the Gold Rush by selling 'female gendered" domestic services to the miners.
+She is mentioned alongside Luzena Wilson and Mary Ellen Pleasant among the women who managed to profit among the miners of the Gold Rush by selling 'female gendered" domestic services to the miners.

 In 1849, she travelled with her husband from Turner, Maine to San Francisco via Panama.
 In San Francisco, she ran a boarding house and enjoyed the freer society.
 In Gold Rush California of the 1850s, women were few, and as domestic tasks were gendered female and considered shameful for men to perform, it was possible for women to make a fortune by selling household- and domestic services such as cooking, cleaning, boarding and washing to men.